-I’ve listed the key five qualities that employers want and what customers expect, with tips for highlighting these on your CV to ensure your application stands out from the crowd.
+We’ve listed the key five qualities for working in hospitality that employers want and what customers expect.
+You will also find tips for highlighting these on your CV to ensure your application stands out from the crowd.

 Regardless of your job role and no matter what type of day you’re having, exceptional customer service is expected without exception.
 Good customer service is all about sending your customers away happy - happy enough to give positive feedback to others.

 Employers look for people who can add value to their business by demonstrating exceptional service and commitment.
 Highlight these skills to employers by using keywords and phrases, such as patience, attentiveness, ability to use positive language.

 Think about different situations where you can demonstrate how you have impressed a guest or customer with excellent customer service, or how you’ve made an experience so positive for a guest that they want to tell their friends and make them keen to come back.

 At all levels, careers within catering and hospitality require employees to handle multiple responsibilities at the same time.
 This is especially true when working in a busy kitchen or hotel, so all employers are looking for staff that can demonstrate a varied workload.

 Be sure to highlight your time management and organisational skills and build in phrases to reinforce your ability to adapt efficiently to guests’ needs, whilst managing a variety of projects/tasks

 If communicating isn’t your strength, it’s time to work harder to make it one; this is an industry where communication is key!
 It’s not surprising then, that the most successful employees within catering and hospitality are those with exceptional communication skills.